my-rds-store/my_study/source/english/bbc/six_minute_english/algorithms.rst

     That phrase – in a flash – reminds me of how Albert Einstein came up with his famous equation, E=MC :sup:`2`.

 Sam
     And that reminds me of your quiz question.
-You asked about the ‘E’ in E=MC2.
+You asked about the ‘E’ in E=MC :sup:`2`.
 I said it stands for ‘energy’.
 So, was I right?

 Neil
     ‘Energy’ is the correct answer.
 Energy equals ‘M’ for mass, multiplied by the Constant  ‘C’ which is the speed of light, squared.